Number: AP 5.01

 - The purchase is made through a cooperative purchasing association which has a competitive purchasing process that is substantially the same as the competitive procurement requirements applicable to the Wisconsin Technical College System (WTCS), and which have been recognized by the WTCS President.
 The grantor agency authorizes non-competitive negotiation.
 Public exigency or emergency will not permit a delay incident to competitive procurement; Nicolet may determine the procurement methodology most appropriate to the situation.

-- Purchases of used equipment from a vendor who offers it for immediate sale may be purchased through non-competitive negotiations.
+- Used Equipment: Purchases of used equipment from a vendor who offers it for immediate sale may be purchased through non-competitive negotiations.

 All paperwork regarding the non-competitive negotiation must be sent to the Business Office prior to awarding a contract and issuing a Purchase Order.